Adapting your home: managing cognitive impairment and behaviour that challenges

 If a person who needs supervision outside of the home is able to leave the property, then a method of ensuring their carers are made aware of when a door has been opened, or preventing them from leaving the home, is needed.

-If a person is unable to operate a door knob, changing a lever type handle to a door knob for example may be all that is required.
+If a person is unable to operate a doorknob, changing a lever-type handle to a doorknob, for example, may be all that is required.
 Installing a second handle at a high level is an alternative solution, but this will affect other family members who may need to carry items and will not have a ‘spare’ hand available to comfortably use the handle.
-The position of a second handle also needs to take into account how tall other family members are, or if they have any arm or shoulder injury which would prevent them opening the door.
+The position of a second handle also needs to take into account how tall other family members are, or if they have any arm or shoulder injury which would prevent them from opening the door.
 This includes children who ordinarily would not need supervision away from the home.

 Locking any exit doors is recommended for home security, but when a person is able to operate a lock and is unable to manage risks or avoid hazards, additional actions are needed.
-Using a door chain may help, but as these can be awkward to undo the impact on other family members must be considered.
-Replacing internal doors with stable doors is an option which limits someone’s ability to leave a room.
-This allows them to be observed while feeling less confined and aware of those around them.
+Using a door chain may help, but as these can be awkward to undo, the impact on other family members must be considered.
+Replacing internal doors with stable doors is an option to help limit someone’s ability to leave a room.
+This allows them to be observed, while feeling less confined and aware of those around them.
 Any safety system which relies on locks needs a routine in place which all family members adhere to.
-In busy households that can be difficult to maintain.
+In busy households, this can be difficult to maintain.

-Alternatively door alarms can either sound an alarm which is audible throughout the house, or have a portable unit that operates in the same way as a wireless doorbell.
+Alternatively, door alarms can either sound an alarm which is audible throughout the house, or have a portable unit that operates in the same way as a wireless doorbell.
 The suitability of these will depend on where the door leads to.
-If it is to a secure area or fully fenced garden this may be appropriate, but if it leads onto a road the risks are higher.
+If it is to a secure area or fully fenced garden, then this may be appropriate.
+However, if it leads onto a road, the risks are higher.

 Restricting access to individual rooms